fabian-muller-phd/fabian-muller-phd.github.io-/research.md

     <li>Transparent reporting so results can be scrutinized, replicated, and applied</li>
   </ul>

-  <p><strong>Why it matters.</strong> For me, methods are not an end in themselves.
+  <p class="why-it-matters"><strong>Why it matters.</strong> For me, methods are not an end in themselves.
 They’re tools to solve real problems in education and inequality, so policy can rely on evidence rather than assumptions.</p>
 </div>

 <div class="research-section" id="social-class">